Falling in love with someone abroad often feels magical, showing that love indeed knows no boundaries – literally and metaphorically speaking.

 These considerations will help clear the mist for you on who is best favored by circumstances to move to the other partner.

 Determine the specific challenges that currently apply to your case and the potential ones that might arise in the future.
-Make close and considerable evaluations and then decide to do all you can to make them work if you feel like you just met the one you have been looking for all your life.
+Make close and considerable evaluations and then decide to do all you can to make them work if you or your partner feel like you just met the one you have been looking for all your life.